patrickmineault/codebook/roadmap.md

 ## Our social contract

-You might have experienced talking about computer stuff to somebody more experienced and came out discouraged.
+You might have experience talking about computer stuff with somebody more experienced, and left feeling discouraged.
 Perhaps they were dismissive, or snooty, or just kind of a jerk.
 It's an unfortunate tendency in our profession, and I want to break that cycle, because I think that this lack of _psychological safety_ can make it hard to become proficient at coding.

 ```{important}
 This is a safe space.
 You're in a learning environment.
 There will be no tests.
 The advice I give here is non-binding and non-sanctimonious.